filipproch/random-gen-visualization/README.md

 ```
 replace ## with actual 2 digit integers

+(You can also use secret arguments "random" or "all" instead of the actual integers)

 also the generated series of pseudo-random numbers will be stored in file called "vystup.txt" ("vystup" is a czech word for output)

 #### Option 2 - input file